William Blake: Apprenticeship

 On 4 August 1772, Blake was apprenticed to engraver James Basire of Great Queen Street, at the sum of £52.10, for a term of seven years.
 At the end of the term, aged 21, he became a professional engraver.
-No record survives of any serious disagreement or conflict between the two during the period of Blake's apprenticeship, but Peter Ackroyd's biography notes that Blake later added Basire's name to a list of artistic adversaries – and then crossed it out.
+No record survives of any serious disagreement or conflict between the two during the period of Blake's apprenticeship, but Peter Ackroyd's biography notes that Blake later added Basire's name to a list of artistic adversaries; and then crossed it out.
 This aside, Basire's style of line-engraving was of a kind held at the time to be old-fashioned compared to the flashier stipple or mezzotint styles.
-It has been speculated that Blake's instruction in this outmoded form may have been detrimental to his acquiring of work or recognition in later life.
+It has been speculated that Blake's instruction in this outmoded form may have been detrimental to his acquiring work or recognition in later life.

 After two years, Basire sent his apprentice to copy images from the Gothic churches in London (perhaps to settle a quarrel between Blake and James Parker, his fellow apprentice).
 His experiences in Westminster Abbey helped form his artistic style and ideas.
-The Abbey of his day was decorated with suits of armour, painted funeral effigies and varicoloured waxworks.
-Ackroyd notes that "...the most immediate [impression] would have been of faded brightness and colour".
+The Abbey in his day was decorated with suits of armour, painted funeral effigies and varicoloured waxworks.
+Ackroyd notes that "the most immediate [impression] would have been of faded brightness and colour".
 This close study of the Gothic (which he saw as the "living form") left clear traces in his style.
 In the long afternoons Blake spent sketching in the Abbey, he was occasionally interrupted by boys from Westminster School, who were allowed in the Abbey.
 They teased him and one tormented him so much that Blake knocked the boy off a scaffold to the ground, "upon which he fell with terrific Violence".
 After Blake complained to the Dean, the schoolboys' privilege was withdrawn.
 Blake claimed that he experienced visions in the Abbey.
 He saw Christ with his Apostles and a great procession of monks and priests, and heard their chant.